 Evaristo Cruz-Environmental Management Office Director- Is responsible for the administration and operation of the Pueblo’s environmental protection and natural resources conservation programs.
 He is also responsible for developing, implementing and administering the General Assistance Program in accordance with U.S. Environmental Protection Agency (EPA) guidelines.
 As well as managing other departmental grant programs.
 Mr. Cruz holds a Bachelor’s of Science degree in Psychology with a double minor in both Chemistry and Biology.
 He has extensive experience as a Solid Waste Coordinator from 2002-2008 for the Rio Grande Council of Governments.

 Andrea L. Everett-Environmental Specialist- Ms. Everett is an Ysleta del Sur Pueblo Tribal member and holds a Bachelor’s of Science degree in Environmental Science (Geoscience Concentration) from the University of Texas at El Paso.
 She has an interest in Native American land and resource conservation efforts and has several certifications in ArcGIS technology.
+Ms. Everett manages the AmeriCorps member program in the Environmental Office, spearheads the preparation, analysis and maintenance of EMO Strategic Plan; as well as enhancing environmental management infrastructure and policy.
+She also promotes conservation through land use planning and assists in development of accountability standards for hunting and recreational activities on Tribal land, in addition to managing environmental restoration planning and implementation.
+She recently was the lead for the development of the YDSP Environmental Code.
 Prior to be being promoted to the Environmental Specialist, Ms. Everett served as the GIS Assistant.

 Shanon Connelly-GIS Technician-Is responsible for assisting with the maintenance as well as the coordination and development of current and new spatial and non-spatial databases of the Ysleta Del Sur Pueblo’s Geographic Information System.
 Ms. Connelly holds a Master of Science degree in Environmental Science & Policy and a Bachelor of Science degree in Environmental Science & Policy degree with a minor in Geography, both from University of South Florida St. Petersburg.
 She has previous experience using GIS for cultural resource management and archaeological investigations.
 Ms. Connelly has also taught introductory environmental science courses at universities in Florida.